 C5 Corvette - DIY Oil Cooler

-Bearing that in mind, while some folk build their cars for maximum power, I've chosen to focus on reliability and handling.
+Bearing that in mind, while some folk build their cars for maximum power, I chose to first and foremost focus on reliability and handling.
 One of the main areas you can take a C5 corvette and increase reliaibility is through ensuring the oiling is good.
 There's two ways to really handle that: Keep the oil at a reasonable operating temperature, keep the oil flowing at a good pressure!

 I started first by installing an oil cooler to help combat oil temperatures, but of course I ran into the problem that there wasn't much documentation on how to do a DIY solution to this.
 There were products of course, but they all seemed expensive for what they were, and I like to do my own stunts anyways.
 So if you're looking to also do this yourself, I've paved the way for you, I got a parts list, and here's what you need to know!